nricciardi/diagram/unified_representation_proposals.md

 I caratteri speciali come li gestiamo? e.g. caratteri matematici delle formule (molto probabili in diagrammi)
 - We use a Python data structure to manage text, the text itself is given by the extractor (more specifically, by the bounding box)
+- nic: of course, but _everything_ cannot be "encoded" into string (e.g. greek letters, integral symbols and so on)

-Non mi è chiarissimo cosa intendi per encoding del testo?
+[SOLVED] Non mi è chiarissimo cosa intendi per encoding del testo?
 Un vettore sparso?
 Forse troppo spendacciona come soluzione (?)
 - Encoding text with a tensor is not a feasible nor an efficient solution, so we just eliminate it from the options

 (Te l'ho già detto, ma per completezza) con JSON io intendevo una classe (JSON è impropriamente usato per riferirsi a quello che poi sarebbe il dump)